Anhuman/Daily-Mathematics/README.md

 3. Click 'Clear & Reset'.
 4. Exit and Open the App again.
 [Check the version number on the bottom to confirm]

-Version Changelog:
-28/06/2022 -> Version 1.1-
+Latest Version:
+v1.1
 Features-
- >Fully Offline Capability
+>Fully Offline and decreased loading time via use of cache.

 Known Bugs-
- >Issue regarding Updating the app due to exisiting cache.
+ >Issue regarding Updating the app due to use of cache.
-25/06/2022 -> Version 1
- Features-
- >Online functions